unsystemizer/bitcoin-core-addrindex/README.md

 * Install all dependencies required for Bitcoin Core on Raspbian (libssl1.0.0, libprotobuf, libgcc1, libboost-filesystem, libboost-chrono,libboost-filesystem, libboost-program-options, libboost-system, libboost-thread, libboost-test, etc.)
 * Uninstall any older version if you have it
-* (optional) Make a backup copy of your blockchain
+* (optional) Make a backup copy of your blockchain and/or wallet
 * Install this package
-* If you don't already have an indexed copy of blockchain data, run bitciond once with `-reindex`
+* If you don't already have an indexed copy of blockchain data (and you don't if you didn't previously have Bitcoin Core with addindex), run bitciond or Bitcoin-Qt once with `-reindex`

 ## Uninstall Procedure